How accurate are existing land cover maps for agriculture in Sub-Saharan Africa?: Data availability

 \section{Data availability}

-The datasets used in this analysis can be downloaded from a Zenodo repository at \url{https://doi.org/10.5281/zenodo.8048967}.
-The Zenodo repository includes the following specific datasets: \begin{enumerate} \item Labeled reference datasets for each country used for evaluation and summarized in Table \ref{tab:evalsets}, in shapefile format \item CSV file of the evaluation metrics computed for each map using the reference dataset from each country \item Consensus maps for each country indicating in each pixel the number of maps that predict cropland (used to create Figure \ref{fig:agreement}), in GeoTIFF format with 10 m/pixel resolution \end{enumerate}
+The datasets used in this analysis are available from Zenodo.\cite{kerner_2024_10694610} The Zenodo repository includes the following specific datasets: \begin{enumerate} \item Labeled reference datasets for each country used for evaluation and summarized in Table \ref{tab:evalsets}, in shapefile format \item CSV file of the evaluation metrics computed for each map using the reference dataset from each country \item Consensus maps for each country indicating in each pixel the number of maps that predict cropland (used to create Figure \ref{fig:agreement}), in GeoTIFF format with 10 m/pixel resolution \end{enumerate}